SystemsApproach/private5g/software/directory.rst

 It is the first repo that defines a way to integrate all of the Aether artifacts into an operational system.
-That repo, in turn, automatically incorporates the others (although each of the others is self-contained if you are interested in deploying only that subsystem).
+That repo, in turn, automatically incorporates the other repos as submodules.
+Note that each of the submodules is self-contained if you are interested in deploying just that subsystem.

 Because OnRamp uses Ansible as its primary deployment tool, a general understanding of Ansible is helpful (see the suggested reference).
-However, this appendix walks you through the process step-by-step of deploying and operating Aether, so previous experience with Ansible is not a requirement.
+However, this appendix walks you, step-by-step, through the process of deploying and operating Aether, so previous experience with Ansible is not a requirement.
 Note that Ansible has evolved to be both a "Community Toolset" anyone can use to manage a software deployment,